DanielVoogsgerd/brane-documentation/user-guide/src/welcome.md

 > <img src="./assets/img/warning.png" alt="drawing" width="16" style="margin-top: 2px; margin-bottom: -2px"/> This book is still in development.
 Everything is currently subject to change.

-Welcome to the user guide for the Brane infrastructure!
+Hi, Welcome to the user guide for the Brane infrastructure!

 In this book, we document and outline how to use _Brane_, a programmable application orchestration framework, from a user perspective.